What is Open Platform Irish Dancing?

 - Cumann Rince Náisiúnta (CRN) was founded in 1982 and is the longest-running open platform organization.

-- Cumann Rince Gaelach (CRG) was established in the 1990s and is open platform.
+- Cumann Rince Gaelach (CRG) was established in 1988 and is open platform.

 - Celtic Association of Irish Dance (CAID) was established in 2000 and is open platform.